-Capital expenditure is split between the General Services Capital budget, detailed above, and the Housing Services Capital Budget.
-Both were approved by Council March 2016, with the General Services Capital Budget being informed by the review of the ten year Capital Investment Plan; the plan for the Housing capital budget is separately informed by the long term housing business plan.
+Capital expenditure is split between the General Services Capital Budget, detailed above, and the Housing Services Capital Budget.
+Both were approved by Council March 2017, with the General Services Capital Budget being informed by the review of the ten year Investment Plan; the plan for the Housing capital budget is separately informed by the long term housing business plan.
 Whilst the General Services programme was generally delivered as planned, expenditure on Housing capital was lower than the original budget.
-This was mainly due to slippage of some of the planned New Build Projects and also slippage in some of the Energy Efficiency Standard for Social Housing (EESH) projects.
-A more detailed explanation of the capital variances for both General Fund and Housing capital programmes is presented in the final outturn report 2016/17.
+This mainly relates to slippage on the new build programme, with a number of projects starting later than planned due to delays in delivery of key infrastructure, and pre-planning consultations.
+Further underspends are noted on Mortgage to Rent, render pilot and the central heating programme.

-A summary of Capital Expenditure and Income for both General Services and Housing is shown in Table 5.
-This reflects the required balance funded from borrowing; additional analysis is included within Note 14.
+A more detailed explanation of the capital variances for both General Fund and Housing capital programmes is presented in the final outturn report 2017/18.
+A summary of Capital Expenditure and Income for both General Services and Housing is shown in Table 5, this reflects the required balance funded from borrowing; additional analysis is included within Note 14.

-Table 5 - Capital Expenditure and Income
+Table 5: Capital Expenditure and Income